 Art Therapy for Special Needs People

 The papers I brought had drawings already provided so that the senior citizens could just sit down and enjoy the process of painting without worrying about learning how to draw.
-This also worked perfectly for the people with disabilities.
-However there were a few hurtles to overcome.
+This also worked perfectly for people with disabilities.
+However, there were a few hurdles to overcome.

 Art Therapy for the Elderly

 Stencils To Draw The PicturesClick thumbnail to view full-size

 I brought a sample of the finished painting to place on each table so that the painters could see what I intended the finished product to look like.
 My normal routine was to give a few instructions and step-by-step instructions to help them achieve the desired finished product.
 However, my special needs friends really didn’t want or listen to any instruction.